 Storytelling with schools and family groups

 I have a wide repertoire of storytelling, walks and activities for schools and family groups of all ages, in the classroom and outdoors.
-Recent work includes the major schools project A Voice to Tell Our Story with Beaford, University of South Wales and ten primary schools in north Devon, linking with curriculum topics, literacy and imagination; the Hidden Histories project with Beaford Arts and Devon Wildlife Trust on community trails; and a creative arts and drama project using Russian fairy tale, with Courage Copse Creatives and Forches Cross Primary School.
+Recent work includes the major project A Voice to Tell Our Story with Beaford, University of South Wales and ten primary schools in north Devon, linking curriculum topics, literacy and imagination; the Hidden Histories project with Beaford Arts and Devon Wildlife Trust on community trails; and a creative arts and drama project using Russian fairy tale, with Courage Copse Creatives and Forches Cross Primary School.

 “A wonderful afternoon – it really enhanced the children’s learning….you kept the children captivated and involved throughout.
 They thoroughly enjoyed it.”
 Hatherleigh Primary School